 James Manley, Assistant Professor of Economics

-My research interests include economic development, public health, and the environment, and I have publications in journals ranging from Climatic Change to Pediatrics to the Economics Bulletin.
+My research interests include economic development, public health, and the environment, and I have publications in journals ranging from Climatic Change to Pediatrics to World Development.
 I have been PI or co-PI on grants totalling about $80,000 from the Inter-American Development Bank, the UK's Department for International Development, and Towson University.

 I teach Statistics for Business and Economics I, Natural Resource Economics, and Microeconomic Principles.

 1) Graduates in Economics have the highest mid-career salaries outside of engineering and applied math.